toniprada/scrappy-chrome-extension/README.markdown

 # Scrappy chrome extension

 This is a Chrome extension for a easier use of scrappy.
-At this time it's just an alpha, but a beta *working* version will be available very soon.
+It allows to specify what elements of a web page should be scrapped, but Scrappy won't generalize more elements as that function is under development at the moment. (watch [Scrappy](https://github.com/josei/scrappy) for updates).

 ## What is Scrappy